• recipes

 2. Put chopped dates, about ½ cup of water and 2 tbsp tamarind purée in a small pot.
 Cover with a lid and simmer gently until dates have softened completely.

-3. Take off the heat, cool down and blend the chutney into a smooth paste with a stick blender.
+3. Take off the heat, cool down and blend the chutney into a smooth paste with a stick blender, adding previously toasted spices.
 Taste and season with a few pinches of salt and maybe another tablespoon of tamarind if it’s too sweet.

 ONION BHAJI